rdk/p2rank/README.md

 prank eval-predict test.ds
 ~~~

-### Prediction output notes
+### Prediction output

    For each file in the dataset program produces a CSV file in the output directory named
    `<pdb_file_name>_predictions.csv`, which contains an ordered list of predicted pockets, their scores, coordinates
    of their centroids and list of PDBSerials of adjacent amino acids and solvent exposed atoms.

-   If coordinates connolly points that belong to individual pockets are needed they can be found
+   If coordinates of Connolly points that belong to predicted pockets are needed they can be found
    in `visualizations/data/<pdb_file_name>_points.pdb`.
 There "Residue sequence number" (23-26) of HETATM record
    cocrresponds to the rank of corresponding pocket (points with value 0 do not belong to any pocket).